Fertility and Endometriosis

 The shock of infertility is distressing and can be hard on relationships.
 As well as the pain of endometriosis, there is the disappointment as each period arrives.

-There are lots of things which affect male and female fertility and tests are usually recommended to identify the problems before any treatments begin.
+There are lots of things which affect fertility and tests are usually recommended to identify the problems before any treatments begin.
 Fertility treatments often have very positive outcomes and will depend on lots of factors (age, smoking, weight, how long you’ve been trying and so on).
-Sperm quality and whether a woman ovulates each month and whether her fallopian tubes are open are factors affecting fertility.
+Sperm quality and whether an individual ovulates each month and whether their fallopian tubes are open are factors affecting fertility.
 Couples can improve their own fertility chances by eating healthily and considering other options recommended by their health provider or fertility clinic.

 Medications for endometriosis do not improve fertility.
 They also take up valuable time because you can’t get pregnant while you are taking them.